green-coding-solutions/documentation/content/en/docs/measuring/carbon/grid-carbon-intensity.md

 ---
 title: "Grid Carbon Intensity"
 description: "How to account for carbon emissions caused by grid-supplied power"
-lead: "How to account for carbon emissions caused by grid-supplied power"
 date: 2025-07-18T08:49:15+00:00
 weight: 520
 toc: true
 ---

-## What is Grid Carbon Intensity?

 Grid carbon intensity refers to the amount of carbon dioxide equivalent (CO₂e) emissions produced per kilowatt-hour (kWh) of electricity consumed from the power grid.
 This metric reflects the mix of energy sources (coal, gas, renewables, nuclear) used to generate electricity in a specific location and time.